 1. Take a walking tour

-One of the best ways to get to know Milan is to walk around it with a local!
+One of the best ways to get to know Milan is to walk around it with a local.
 You’ll get your bearings, a history lesson, and see the main highlights as you explore.
-For free walking tours, check out Citywalkers or Milan Free Tour.
+For free walking tours, check out Citywalkers.
+Theirs are the best, in my opinion.
 Their tours cover the main sights and are perfect for budget travelers.
+Tours last a few hours.
 Just be sure to tip your guide at the end.

 If you’re looking for more in-depth tour of the Last Supper and Duomo, check out Take Walks.
 They run the best paid tours in the city.